Prasadzope/azure-billing-optimization/README.md

   Deployment Notes
 - Use Bicep/ARM templates or Terraform to set up storage lifecycle rules.
 - Archive Function can be scheduled with Durable Functions if large batch processing is needed.

+Bonus :-Enhancements
+- Add a metadata index (e.g., in Table Storage or Cosmos DB) for archived blob paths for faster lookups.
+- Use Azure Data Factory instead of Functions for large-scale, managed movement.